Haiti Travel Advice

 Threat level: High

-Visitors to Haiti should exercise a high degree of caution when visiting the country.
-This is due to the high crime levels and unpredictable security situation faced by the country.
-It is recommended that you do not travel to Haiti alone and where possible, seek local tour guides.
+The overall travel advice for Haiti is that visitors to Haiti should exercise a high degree of caution when visiting the country.
+This is due to high levels of poverty resulting in high crime levels.
+It is recommended that you do not travel to Haiti alone and where possible, seek local guides.

 The threat of terrorism in the country is relatively low but travellers are advised to remain aware of the wider threat of terrorism particularly to western travellers.